Skip to main content

 Condition Groups

-Define advanced targeting rules based on user attributes.
+Define targeting rules based on user attributes.
 For example, target users who are located in the US and on a mobile device.

 Saved groups condition, showing how to add a US user on a mobile device